 Consular Travel Advice

-High risk of attack by domestic terrorist groups exists throughout the country, including Bali Island and Jakarta.
+High risk of attack by domestic and transnational terrorist groups exists throughout the country, including Bali Island and Jakarta.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

 High risk of kidnapping by terrorist groups exists in Aceh, Papua, and West Papua provinces and in the Celebes Sea.
 Targets may include foreigners (especially Westerners).

 Risk of violent crime (armed robbery and sexual assault) and high risk of petty crime exist throughout the country, especially on the islands of Bali and Lombok and in urban areas.